serain/serain.github.io/_posts/2018-12-01-effective-security-pipeline.markdown

 As a last security check in our pipeline, we want to consider running an automated web application scan.
 A popular option to cover a lot of basic web vulnerability checks is [Zed Attack Proxy](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) from OWASP, which can easily be integrated into most pipelines.
 There is even an [offical Jenkins plugin](https://wiki.jenkins.io/display/JENKINS/zap+plugin#zapplugin-ZAPasapartofaCIEnvironment).

-It is important to understand what we can hope to achieve by including an automated web application scan.
+It is important to understand what we hope to achieve by including an automated web application scan.
 We are not looking for logic issues or any convoluted chain of attack; for those we are better off relying on qualified security consultants.
 Rather, we want to catch trivial but recurrent issues such as:

 * Default passwords
 * Missing CSRF tokens